Marie Thérèse of France: Early life (1778–1789)

-Marie Antoinette almost died of suffocation during the birth process due to a crowded and unventilated room, but the windows were finally opened to let fresh air in the room in an attempt to revive her.
-As a result of the horrible experience, Louis XVI banned public viewing, allowing only close family members and a handful of trusted courtiers to witness the birth of the next royal children.
-When she was revived, the queen greeted her daughter (whom she later nicknamed Mousseline) with delight:
+Marie Antoinette almost died of suffocation during the birth process due to a crowded and unventilated room, forcing men to break open the windows, which had been shut for the winter, in an attempt to revive her.
+As a result of this horrible experience, Louis XVI banned public viewing, allowing only close family members and a handful of trusted courtiers to witness the birth of the next royal children.
+When she was revived, the Queen greeted her daughter (whom she later nicknamed Mousseline la sérieuse) with delight:

 Marie-Thérèse was baptised on the day of her birth.
-She was named after her maternal grandmother, the reigning Empress Maria Theresa of Austria.
-Her second name, Charlotte, was for her mother's favourite sister, Maria Carolina of Austria, Queen consort of Naples and Sicily, whom was known as Charlotte in the family.
+She was named after her maternal grandmother, the Empress Maria Theresia.
+Her second name, Charlotte, was for her mother's favourite sister, Maria Carolina of Austria, Queen consort of Naples and Sicily, who was known as Charlotte in the family.

-Marie-Thérèse's household was headed by her governess, Princess Victoire of Rohan-Guéméné, who later had to resign due to her husband's bankruptcy and was replaced by one of the queen's closest friends, Yolande de Polastron, Duchesse de Polignac.
-The actual care was, however, given by the sub governesses, notably Baroness Marie Angélique de Mackau.
+Marie-Thérèse's household was headed by her governess, Princess Victoire de Rohan-Guéméné, who later had to resign due to her husband's bankruptcy and was replaced by one of the Queen's closest friends, Yolande de Polastron, Duchess of Polignac.
+The actual care was, however, given by the sub-governesses, notably Baroness Marie Angélique de Mackau.
 Louis XVI was an affectionate father, who delighted in spoiling his daughter, while her mother was stricter.

 Marie Antoinette was determined that her daughter should not grow up to be as haughty as her husband's unmarried aunts.
 She often invited children of lower rank to come and dine with Marie-Thérèse and, according to some accounts, encouraged the child to give her toys to the poor.
-In contrast to her image as a materialistic queen who ignored the plight of the poor, Marie Antoinette attempted to teach her daughter about the sufferings of others.
+In contrast to her image as a materialistic Queen who ignored the plight of the poor, Marie Antoinette attempted to teach her daughter about the sufferings of others.
 One account, written by a partisan source some years after her death, says that on New Year's Day in 1784, after having some beautiful toys brought to Marie-Thérèse's apartment, Marie Antoinette told her:

-Marie-Thérèse was joined by two brothers and a sister, Louis Joseph Xavier François, Dauphin of France, in 1781, Louis-Charles de France, Duke of Normandy, in 1785, and Sophie Hélène Béatrix, Madame Sophie, in 1786.
+Marie-Thérèse was joined by two brothers and a sister, Louis Joseph Xavier François, Dauphin of France, in 1781, Louis Charles, Duke of Normandy, in 1785, and Sophie Hélène Béatrix, Madame Sophie, in 1786.
 Out of all her siblings, she was closest to Louis Joseph, and after his death, Louis Charles.
 As a young girl, Marie-Thérèse was noted to be quite attractive, with beautiful blue eyes, inheriting the good looks of her mother and maternal grandmother.
 She was the only one of her parents' four children to survive past age 10.